-But, to be fair to Google and co, invalid clicks covers everything, not just fraud.
+But, to be fair to Google and co, invalid clicks cover everything, not just fraud.

-So, invalid clicks likely refers to the general volume of fake clicks, or non-genuine clicks.
-Whereas click fraud or ad fraud refer specifically to those fake clicks with a malicious intent.
+So, invalid clicks likely refer to the general volume of fake clicks or non-genuine clicks.
+Whereas click fraud or ad fraud refers specifically to those fake clicks with malicious intent.

 How Does Click Fraud Work?